alkhe/fluxette/README.md

 ## Getting Started

-Let's say that you have a simple React component that you want to add Flux to.
+Let's say that you have a simple React component that you want to refactor into Flux.

 ```js
 class Updater extends React.Component {